jbittel/django-ldap-sync/docs/index.rst

 django-ldap-sync documentation
 ==============================

-django-ldap-sync provides a Django management command that synchronizes LDAP users and groups from an authoritative server.
-It performs a one-way synchronization that creates and/or updates the local Django users and groups.
+django-ldap-sync provides tools to synchronize users and groups from an authoritative LDAP server.
+It performs a one-way synchronization that creates and updates local Django users and groups.

-This synchronization is performed each time the management command is run and can be fired manually on demand, via an automatic cron script or as a periodic `Celery`_ task.

 Contents
 --------